Pavan-github99/Pavan_Api_H/README.md

 ### How to run the application

-for .py file , .py file can be ru directly from pyCharm
+.py file can be run directly from pyCharm

 ### Enhancements from assignment
-In parser_session.py-I tried to implement configparser, sessions, etc.
+1.In parser_session.py-I tried to implement configparser, sessions, etc.

-Additional test cases related to user and pet apart from scenarios
+2.Additional test cases related to user and pet apart from scenarios